Killing of Sara-Nicole Morales

-Sara-Nicole Morales (April 7, 1986 – November 20, 2021) was shot and killed in the front yard of her mother's house in Orange City, Florida, United States.
+On November 20, 2021, 35‑year‑old Sara‑Nicole Morales was shot and killed in the front yard of her mother's house in Orange City, Florida, United States.
 While returning home from her job at a Volusia County library, she had become embroiled in a road rage incident with a local motorcyclist, during which she had intentionally struck his vehicle with hers, an act witnessed by two nearby motorists.
 The three notified police and followed her to the house, where she confronted them with her fiancé's pistol.
-The motorcyclist drew his own gun and shot her five times.
+The motorcyclist drew his own gun and shot her three times.

 Morales, who was reported by her mother to be five months pregnant, was pronounced dead following arrival at a nearby hospital.
 The shooter, who had a concealed carry permit, was taken into police custody and released pending the investigation.
 Authorities were unable to confirm her pregnancy during the autopsy.
 Four months later the local prosecutor's office announced it had found the shooting justified as self-defense and would not be filing charges.

 Background

-Morales had worked as a server in area restaurants until she got a job as a library assistant with the county in 2019, which she described as one of her dream jobs.
+Sara-Nicole Morales (born April 7, 1986), had worked as a server in area restaurants until she got a job as a library assistant with the county in 2019, which she described as one of her dream jobs.
 At the time of her death she was engaged and reported by her mother to be pregnant; she had an 11-year-old daughter from a previous relationship.